PCIGeomatics/billboard-placement/README.md

 <h1>Issues</h1>

 In order to properly execute this program, you must initiate the 64 bit version of Python from the ArcGIS path.
-Navigate to the 64 bit ArcGIS path in the Python folder (C:\Python27\ArcGISx6410.2).
+Navigate to the 64 bit ArcGIS path in the Python folder (C:\Python27\ArcGISx6410.2), and launch "python.exe" from this location.

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue (marketing@pcigeomatics.com)